 General aspects

-A European citizens’ initiative is a way for you and other Europeans to take an active part in EU policy-making.
+A European citizens’ initiative is a way for you and other EU citizens to take an active part in EU policy-making.

-For an initiative to be considered by the Commission, you need to get 1 million people from across the EU to sign it in support.
+For an initiative to be considered by the Commission, you need at least 1 million people from across the EU to sign it.

 - they relate to existing EU activities; they cannot request proposals for new EU laws (citizens’ initiatives propose new EU laws)